imhotepio/k9salpha/README.md

 <img src="assets/k9salpha.png" alt="k9salpha">

-# K9s𝜶 Kubernetes CLI To Manage Your Clusters In Style!
+# K9s𝜶-Kubernetes CLI To Manage Your Clusters In Style!

 From the creator of K9s, comes the next generation of k9s utilities.